jesperbagge/minio-cookbook/README.md

     head -c 32 /dev/urandom | xxd -c 32 -ps

 The output of this command gives you a 256 bit key encoded as HEX.
 Use this with a master-key ID that you set yourself.
-Add the following two lines to `/etc/default/minio`
+Add the following lines to `/etc/default/minio`

+    # Server-side encryption with single master key.
+Don't lose this!
     MINIO_KMS_AUTO_ENCRYPTION=on
     MINIO_KMS_MASTER_KEY=your-key-id:a4080d8433737649d2e39f390aba7a7ef4e00256a73d52510ae5fb688a461c1d